ningpengtao-coder/gitlab-foss/doc/development/contributing/issue_workflow.md

 We add the ~"Accepting merge requests" label to:

-- Low priority ~bug issues (i.e. we do not add it to the bugs that we want to solve in the ~"Next Patch Release")
+- Low priority ~"type::bug" issues (i.e. we do not add it to the bugs that we want to solve in the ~"Next Patch Release")
 - Small ~feature
 - Small ~"technical debt" issues